TomerFi/aioswitcher/README.md

 > *Important Note:*</br>
 > This project adheres [semver](https://semver.org/) since version `0.1.0`,  prior
 > to this, it adhered [calver](https://calver.org/).</br>
-> As a result of this midst project change, [PyPi][11] automatically markes the wrong version,
+> As a result of this midst project change, [PyPi][11] automatically marks the wrong version,
 > `2019.10.25`, as the latest.</br>
 > If you use `2019.10.25` or earlier [calver](https://calver.org/) adhering versions, please note</br>
 > **it would soon be deleted from [PyPi][11] - Please use the latest [semver](https://semver.org/) adhering version**.